Emotion’s Key Role In Digital Ad Effectiveness

 Putting Digital Emotion to the Test

 The study is in two parts.
-First, we used Pinterest’s own Brand Lift studies to understand how the look of ads impacts consumers.
+First, we used Pinterest’s own Brand Lift studies to understand how the look of emotional advertising impacts consumers.
 We looked at 36 CPG studies for beauty, food, beverages, pet food and OTC products.
 Each study measured three metrics: Pin awareness (ad recall), Favorability and Action Intent.
 About half focused on just the product – rational messages – and half focused on the lifestyle around it – emotional messages.

-Connecting the Digital Dots
+Connecting the Digital Dots Between Emotional Appeals in Advertising

 So what did we find out?